 This article answers common questions about treatment options, including bracing and alternative methods.

 This article answers common questions about the surgical procedure, as well as questions about recovery.

-This article provides answers to common questions about cost, risks and complications, as well as concerns teenagers have about how they will look after surgery.
+This article provides answers to common questions about the cost, risks and complications of surgery, and addresses concerns teenagers may have about how they will look after surgery.